tadasant/CodeClippy/README.md

 # PyClippy

-Our mission is to make it easy for developers to find and reuse code.
-PyClippy is a PyCharm plugin that aims to act as a gateway for enabling this vision.
+Our mission is to make it easy for developers to write high quality code.
+CodeClippy is an Atom plugin that aims to act as a gateway for enabling this vision.

-Initially, PyClippy's goal is to provide access to querying SolutionLoft's database of indexed StackOverflow questions and answers, allowing the user to interact with StackOverflow Q/A without leaving the comfort of his or her IDE.
+Initially, CodeClippy will provide access to SolutionLoft's querying engine of indexed StackOverflow questions and answers, allowing the user to interact with StackOverflow Q/A without leaving the comfort of his or her editor.

 ## Getting Started # TODO